MTD starts 6 April 2026: Get ready in 10 minutesSee how Provestor works →

 The Data Protection Act 2018 (“DPA 2018”) and the UK General Data Protection Regulation (“UK GDPR”) impose certain legal obligations in connection with the processing of personal data.

-Provestor Accounts Ltd is a data controller within the meaning of the GDPR and we process personal data.
-The firm’s contact details are as follows:
+Provestor Accounts Ltd is a data controller within the meaning of UK GDPR.
+Our contact details are:

 Provestor Accounts Ltd